KarAshutosh/karashutosh.github.io/blogs/blog3.md

 3. Trade-off: each process carries its own heap and runtime (e.g., V8), which increases memory.
 Chrome therefore caps process counts and can consolidate when resource constrained. **Servicification** lets the browser process split/merge internal services across processes to fit device budgets.

 **Security hardening: Site Isolation**
 Cross-site iframes get their **own renderer process**.
-This aligns with the web’s core security boundary (Same-Origin Policy) and became more urgent post-Spectre/Meltdown.
-Consequence: even “simple” features like Find in Page or DevTools must fan out across multiple renderers.
+This aligns with the web's core security boundary (Same-Origin Policy) and became more urgent post-Spectre/Meltdown.
+Consequence: even "simple" features like Find in Page or DevTools must fan out across multiple renderers.

 > Takeaway
-> Treat “a page” as a *graph of processes*, not a single JS world.
+> Treat "a page" as a *graph of processes*, not a single JS world.
 When you design features that depend on frame messaging (e.g., analytics pings, embedded editors), architect assuming **per-frame process boundaries**.

 ---